Email testing and validation

 This feature is available to customers on the Enterprise plan, as well as all mabl trials.

 Mailbox is an email service that mabl offers to help you test emails sent by your application under test.
 When training a test, you can generate a unique email address that the app can send emails to.
 You can then interact with and assert against all received emails using the mabl Trainer.

-- An easy way for any user to create end-to-end tests that include email validation without the need for scripting or complex setups
+- Create end-to-end tests that include email validation without the need for scripting or complex setups

-- Ability to follow links from emails in the same end-to-end test
+- Follow links from emails in the same end-to-end test

-- Capturing screenshots of the email message and detecting visual changes over time
+- Capture screenshots of the email message and detect visual changes over time

 - Validate attachments and their metadata

-Furthermore, unlike traditional email testing approaches, email testing with mabl enables you to validate that there are no issues with your web application's email service provider.
-If there were such an issue, those emails will not reach your Mailbox and the test run will fail.
+Unlike traditional email testing approaches, email testing with mabl enables you to validate that there are no issues with your web application's email service provider.
 Traditional email testing approaches typically intercept the emails sent by the app before they reach the email server and thus cannot alert you about issues with your email server or service provider.
+In mabl, if there were such an issue, those emails will not reach your mabl Mailbox, and the test run will fail.

-Mailbox is intended to be used for workflows that take an email address as an input such as:
+Mabl Mailbox is intended to be used for workflows that take an email address as an input, such as: